 Now that this article has established what litigation support services are, what kinds of services they perform, and what kinds of professionals are available, it will shift to focusing on the benefits of using a litigation support services firm.
 While using one of these services will often cost a firm money, the benefits that support services can bring will often make the service worth every penny.
 These benefits include:

-- Database Access: Many of the litigation support services firms have access to databases that be cost-prohibitive to smaller firms.
+Many of the litigation support services firms have access to databases that are cost-prohibitive to smaller firms.

-- Better Organization: With the extra time spent on analyzing and organizing data, support services will often leave firms with easy to use and find data and will be invaluable as they move forward.
+With the extra time spent on analyzing and organizing data, support services will often leave firms with easy-to-use and find data and will be invaluable as they move forward.

-- Technology Access: As mentioned previously, support services may have access to software and hardware that some firms are not able to have on hand for discovery and trial presentation.
+As mentioned previously, support services may have access to software and hardware that some law firms are not able to have on hand for discovery and trial presentation.

-Litigation supports services are invaluable assets to many law firms as they tackle complex litigation and produce results for their clients.
+Litigation support firms are an invaluable asset to many law firms as they tackle complex litigation and produce results for their clients.
 They offer a variety of services like the ones listed above and others and can help any firm struggling to complete the work needed for trial.
 The people working in support services are often experts in their jobs and have a vast amount of knowledge and experience that they can convey to their clients to assist them in their preparation.
-Litigation support services bring many benefits to firms that hire them, including decreased costs and increased efficiency of the entire firm.
-Adding litigation support services to a firm’s budget and plan can be one of the best and most helpful decisions a firm makes and ensures that a firm can better serve their clients.